Find out Which Goods Are Safe to Buy on eBay

 Supplements or Medications of Any Kind

-The same goes double for anything with medicinal or health care purposes or uses.
+The same goes double for anything medical or of health care purposes/uses.
 Here it's not just danger or contamination but also quality and need that's an issue.
 When your health is depending on the goods that you buy, you want to be very sure they're top-shelf and not "settle for it" goods in some way.

 Equipment to Be Used for Health or Medical Care